Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Preliminaries: bridge ensembles and the Brownian Gibbs property

-We will refer to these regular sequence conditions in the form ${\rm RS}(i)$, for $i \in \intint{3}$.
-Throughout the paper, we will reserve the symbols $c$ and $C$ for usage in denoting the constant parameters $(c,C)$ in a regular sequence.
+We will refer to these regular ensemble conditions in the form $\rmreg(i)$, for $i \in \intint{3}$.
+Throughout the paper, we will reserve the symbols $c$ and $C$ for usage in denoting the constant parameters $(c,C)$ in a regular ensemble.